hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Note that all user kernels are stored by default in ``${VSC_HOME}/.local/share/jupyter/kernels``, but we strongly advice you to stay away from modifying the contents of this folder, unless you are aware of the consequences.

-For more general information concerning JupyterLab, go to their `official documentation <https://docs.jupyter.org/en/latest/>`_.
+For more general information, please refer to the `official JupyterLab documentation`_.

 **Remarks:**